joeriks/WebPagesAdditions/readme.md

 Add a folder named /api

-Add a resource in that folder named persons.cshtml
+Add a resource in that folder named people.cshtml

 Add the following code: